NishchayAnand/software-engineering/System Design/Interview Questions.md

 Q. Explain common performance parameters used to describe performance of a system.

  1. **Latency:**
+	 - The time taken for a request to travel from the client to the server and back.
+	 - **Example:** In a chat app, if you send a message and the receiver gets it after **500ms**, that’s the latency.

  2. **Response Time:**
+	 - The total time taken to process a request and return a response.
+	 - Includes **network latency + processing time** on the server.
+	 - **Example:** A user submits a form, and it takes **1.5 seconds** to receive a confirmation message, that’s the response time.

  3. **Throughput:**
+	 - The number of requests processed **per second** (**RPS** or **transactions per second**).
+	 - **Example:** An e-commerce site handling **10,000 purchases per second** during a sale.

+---

+Q. How to scale your compute?

+---

+Q. How to scale your storage?

+---

+Q. How to scale your network bandwidth?

 ---